Our Current Projects

 We also are running a roadshow - click on our page to find out more.

-We are engaging interested parties in a project initially for the Earlswood Commons (possibly including Reigate Common).
+We have worked since early 2021 to find ways of encouraging people who are local to Earlswood and Redhill commons in supporting its nature.
 Reigate and Banstead Borough Council are developing a new long term plan for the commons and we would like to see the areas getting more enhancements.
-This would not only be for the benefit of wildlife; we could take this opportunity, where people are more aware of our public spaces with the limited options of lockdown, but also have been experiencing increased isolation and sedentary lives.
-We are hoping to engage them in a 2021 project outdoors when we can come together as a community.
+This would not only be for the benefit of wildlife; we could take this opportunity for shared activities, where people are more aware of our public spaces (especially since the lockdowns), but also have been experiencing increased isolation and sedentary lives.

 Other local projects we support

 Did you know planning permission has recently been given for unlimited extraction of oil from on our doorstep from wells which will produce oil for decades - well beyond the deadline we need to stop using oil, completely going against the ethos of national and local commitments to reduce not increase fossil fuel use.

 Planning permission currently doesn't need to take into account the harm of emissions from future burning of oil, only from the extraction process.

 Support local activists with this significant potential test case.
 Find more information on the Weald Action Group website here and Frack Free Surrey website here.
 Follow them on Facebook here.